frappe/erpnext/erpnext/docs/user/manual/en/ERPNext Integration/WooCommerce Integration.md

 5. Make sure "Enable Sync" is checked.

+6. Select Account type from Account Details Section.

-6. Click Save.
+7. Click Save.

-7. After saving, "Secret" and "Endpoint" are generated automatically and can be seen on "Woocommerce Settings" doctype.
+8. After saving, "Secret" and "Endpoint" are generated automatically and can be seen on "Woocommerce Settings" doctype.

-8. Now from your woocommerce site, click on webhooks option and click on "Add Webhook".
+9. Now from your woocommerce site, click on webhooks option and click on "Add Webhook".

-9. Give name to the webhook of your choice.
+10. Give name to the webhook of your choice.
 Click on Status dropdown and select "Active".
 Select Topic as "Order Created".
 Copy the "Endpoint" from "Woocommerce Settings" doctype and paste it in "Delivery URL" field.
 Copy "Secret" from "Woocommerce Settings" doctype and paste it in "Secret" field.
 Keep API VERSION as it is and click on Save Webhook.

-10. Now the WooCommerce is successful setup on your system.
+11. Now the WooCommerce is successful setup on your system.

 <img class="screenshot" alt="Woocommerce Integration" src="{{docs_base_url}}/assets/img/erpnext-integrations/woo_setting_config.gif">